 455. TWENTIETH CENTURY CHRISTIANITY.
-An analytical study of such developments and movements in the twentieth century as ecumenicity on the American and world levels, Anglo-Romanism, fundamentalism or evangelicalism, and independency.
-Elective, two years.
-Professor Nash.
+An analytical study of such developments and movements in this century as ecumenicity on the American and world levels, Anglo-Romanism, evangelicalism, conservatism, and liberal thought together with the various shades of these.
+Elective, two hours.